 Under the Food Safety Authority Act 1998, the Food Safety Authority are empowered to issue special enforcement provisions.
 These enforcement provisions are in addition to the powers to prosecute offenders on specific pieces of food legislation.
 Broadly speaking, the law entitles the Food Safety Authority or its officials to issue three different types of enforcement orders for breaches of food safety legislation.

 Closure and prohibition orders are listed on the FSAI website.

 If you have a complaint about food you have consumed or a food premises you have visited, you should contact the Environmental Health Officer (EHO) in your HSE Area as soon as possible.
-If you have a complaint regarding illness, you should contact the Public Health Office in your HSE Area.
-Both the Environmental Health Officer and the Public Health Doctor provide a confidential service and will advise on the best course of action.

 Normally following a complaint, an official will arrange to meet with you.
 At this meeting, you will discuss making an official complaint and the official will help you to complete an official complaint form.
 If you submit a food complaint, the unfit food may be sent to a laboratory for analysis.
 You will be contacted with the result.
 Alternatively, you can have suspect food analysed independently for a fee by contacting the Public Analyst Laboratory in your region.